Miami's Best Eats and Drinks This Weekend: Cinco de Mayo, Brew at the Zoo, and the Kentucky Derby

 Brunch and Brews at Concrete Beach Brewery

-Few things in life are better than a brunch on a Sunday afternoon – except, of course, a brunch at Concrete Beach’s spacious outdoor patio.
+Few things in life are better than brunch on a Sunday afternoon — except, of course, brunch on Concrete Beach’s spacious patio.
 Locals and visitors alike are encouraged to swing by the Social Hall and pair their favorite Concrete Beach beers with delicious brunch items from Magic Box.

 |